LowLevelML/asm-tutorial/README.md

-# Kernel Tutorials
+# Asm Tutorials

 In this git repo I learn how to make kernels properly for future projects

-following Daedalus Community, Poncho and nanobyte.
+following Daedalus Community for this tutorial series